Skip to main content

 Show quiz

-1. Which statement invokes the enroll_student procedure for student 12?
+1. Which statement invokes the place_order procedure for customer 12?

-2. What does term_credit_load return when a student has no enrollments in the semester?
+2. What does customer_lifetime_value return when a customer has no captured transactions?

 A) NULL